josephwandile/strassen/strassens-zbathen-jkahn/strassens-zbathen-jkahn/README.md

  * How low was cross-over point
  * Describe bugs and difficulties
  * What types of matrices were tested?
 Does it matter?
+ * m matrices generation
+ * addition occurs using references, not new matrices

 * Analysis
  * Building the Ms involves 10 additions/subtractions of matrices each of dim n/2.
 7 multiplications.